dlo/github-issue-filter-safari-extension/README.md

 How it works
 ------------

-GitHub issues relies pretty heavily on Javascript &amp; PJAX, and Safari's extension capabilities are a bit restricted as compared to Chrome's.
-So, here's what it does.
+GitHub issues relies pretty heavily on Javascript &amp; PJAX, and Safari's extension capabilities are a bit restricted as compared to Chrome's (needless to say, the Chrome extension is much simpler).
+So, here's how it does what it does.

 1. After page load, it goes through every link on the page and convert the target to a absolute URL and overrides the click handler to call a function.
 2. When a link it clicked, the URL is matched to either a regular expression that indicates it's a filter that should be saved, or a link that should load the filter (i.e., https://github.com/username/repo/issues).